lndecastro/Data_Analysis_with_AI/data_analysis_with_ai/Class2.md

 Version 1:
 ```
-Replace these missing values by a central tendency measure of the variable and save the dataset with the name mammographic_data_wo_missing_values.
+Impute these missing values by a central tendency measure of the variable and save the dataset with the name mammographic_data_wo_missing_values.
 ```
 Version 2:
 ```